creativetechnologylab/interactive-typography-opentype-p5/README.md

 ```
 Users are encouraged to develop their interactions and generative algorithms by creating additional `if` statements or modifying and extending the existing `if` statements.

-The other sections of the `draw` function are more concerned with extracting the path data.
+The sections of the `draw` function leading up to the `if` are more concerned with extracting the path data.
 For a detailed explanation of that we provide below a breakdown of the key phases:

 #### Path Tracing